 Experience of your development team

-Adequate project planning, accurate estimates, calibrated processes, and technical excellence are the core ingredients of a project's success.
+Adequate project planning, accurate estimates, calibrated processes, and technical excellence are the core ingredients of app success.
 However, teams with little to no prior experience tend to lack those fundamental skills just because they haven’t completed enough projects to form a solid vision of software development challenges and other specifics.

 To avoid domain misalignment and project management issues, make sure you choose a seasoned app development team with hands-on experience in the required industry and project type.